 FAQ

-What’s the most accurate way to extract tables from PDF in Python? pdfmux and IBM Docling are now no longer tied — pdfmux now leads at 0.911 vs Docling at 0.887 TEDS on the opendataloader benchmark. pdfmux combines Docling for tables with PyMuPDF for text — giving you the best of both with better overall accuracy (0.900 vs 0.877).
+What’s the most accurate way to extract tables from PDF in Python?
+Among free tools, pdfmux and IBM Docling are tied at 0.887 TEDS on the opendataloader benchmark. pdfmux combines Docling for tables with PyMuPDF for text, so it edges ahead on overall document quality (0.905 vs Docling’s 0.877) once reading order and headings count.
+The only higher table score belongs to the paid, cloud-only LlamaParse (0.901).

 Can I extract tables from scanned PDFs?
 Yes. pdfmux auto-detects scanned pages and falls back to OCR (RapidOCR or Surya).
-Install with pip install pdfmux[ocr] for scanned document support.
+Install with pip install pdfmux[ocr] for scanned-document support.
 The entire pipeline runs without a GPU.
+See our guide on detecting scanned vs digital PDFs for how the classifier decides.

 How do I get table data as JSON instead of Markdown?
 Use pdfmux convert report.pdf -f json.
-The JSON output includes tables as structured arrays with headers and rows, plus auto-normalized dates and amounts.
+The JSON output includes tables as structured arrays with headers and rows, plus auto-normalized dates and amounts — ready to load straight into pandas or a database.

-Does this work without a GPU? pdfmux runs entirely on CPU.
-No GPU, no API keys, no cloud dependency.
-The [tables] extra installs Docling which downloads ~500MB of models on first run, but inference is CPU-only.
+Does this work without a GPU? pdfmux runs entirely on CPU — no GPU, no API keys, no cloud dependency.
+The [tables] extra installs Docling, which downloads ~500MB of models on first run, but inference itself is CPU-only.

 Keep reading